 Sergio Aguero to hold press conference amid reports Barcelona star will retire due to heart condition

-Barcelona and Argentina star Sergio Aguero is set to reveal his future plans at a press conference on Wednesday amid talk of a heart problem forcing him into retirement.
+Barcelona and Argentina star Sergio Aguero is expected to clarify his future at a press conference on Wednesday amid talk of a heart problem forcing him into retirement.

 Aguero had been out of action since suffering chest pains during Barca's 1-1 draw against Alaves in La Liga on October 30.

-The 33-year-old was taken to hospital for tests and subsequently diagnosed with a cardiac arrhythmia and must now decide whether the time has come to hang up his boots.
+The 33-year-old was taken to hospital for tests and subsequently diagnosed with a cardiac arrhythmia and it has been suggested that he will look to retire from football.

 Editors' Picks